 Bestia does it again when it comes to Jetsetty’s top restaurants to see and be seen at.
 This place scores high among foodies so it’s difficult to get a reservation, but being located in LA’s trendy Arts District, you may be sitting by the next tech billionaire.

 Regardless, everyone (and I mean everyone) comes for the multi-regional rustic Italian “from scratch” approach, offering house-made charcuterie, handmade kinds of pasta, and pizza made in an Acunto oven.
+You can be sure when the olive oil drizzles, it’s the best money can buy.

 Address- it’s a secret